Enrich your team’s knowledge/skill base to meet your goals with

 PFAS: BEST PRACTICES AFTER 15 YEARS IN THE INDUSTRY

-SGS has been studying and analyzing PFAS in the environment since 2004 and has partnered with the EPA and Environment Canada to conduct numerous studies on these forever chemicals.
+SGS has been studying and analyzing PFAS in the environment since 2004 and has partnered with the EPA to conduct numerous studies on these forever chemicals.
 This presentation is best suited for intermediate and senior project managers and reviews the following:

 - Emerging contaminants capabilities at SGS